cyberark/conjur-puppet/README.md

 identity parameters, `conjur::secret` uses the node’s Conjur identity to resolve and return the variable’s value as a `Sensitive` variable.

-Using agent-side identity:
+Using a pre-provisioned identity:

 ```puppet
 $dbpass = Deferred(conjur::secret, ['production/postgres/password'])
 ```

-Using server-provided configuration:
+Using a manifest-provided identity:
 ```puppet
 $sslcert = @("EOT")
 -----BEGIN CERTIFICATE-----